scottgallant/gohugo.io/content/_index.md

 date: 2017-03-02T12:00:00-05:00
 features:
   - heading: Blistering Speed
-    tagline: What's modern about waiting for you site to build?
+    tagline: What's modern about waiting for your site to build?
 With Hugo, you don't have to.
     copy: Jettison expensive runtime dependencies, and let Go’s incomparable I/O primitives do the work for you.
 For the first time, build your sites in micro- and milliseconds.
 At less than .7 ms per page, the average site builds in less than a second.

   - heading: Robust Content Management